guanshi1688/longview-archive/docs/essays/notes/english/Architecture/06-the-boundary-of-production.md

-# The Boundary of Production
+# 06｜The Boundary of Production

 The deepest limit of development is not always capital, labor, resources, or infrastructure.
 It is the point where a society can no longer turn them into a living production system.